A recent Caribbean cruise brought my daughter, Peyton, and I to the port of Mahogany Bay. It is on Isla Roatán, located 30 miles north of Honduras.

 Honduras is one of the most recently developed cruise destinations in the Caribbean sailing range.
 In 2009, Carnival Cruise Lines invested a whopping $62 million on a 20-acre tourism platform.
 That means that the entire complex built around the Mahogany Bay dock is owned and operated by Carnival.
 From the cabs and buses, zip lining, and shopping, they own it all.

 While the beaches were not packed, they did have a good deal of families.
 There were also dog owners with their pets frolicking off-leash on the beach.
 Snorkeling and diving are two great things to experience in Isla Roatán as it is part of the world’s second largest barrier reef system.
-Their waters offer colorful fish and coral.
+The local waters attract colorful fish and coral.

 Sandy Bay was another one of our favorite stops, with its sparkling water and sheer beauty.
 Although the beaches are enjoyable and attractive, they are still in need of some attention from the overloads of seaweed and trash.
 Still, the natural beauty of this island was shocking to me as I never expected it.